Updated: Jan 13

 I hoped the event would be an Indian or Chinese ritual, which would have been cool to learn about, but they opted for an American ceremony.
 Both of them grew up in America, though, so I shouldn’t expect them to harken back to distant shores.
 I should either work on not expecting things, or anticipating every possibility.

 The pastor rattled off the usual words they say about mawwage and twue wuv before he got to the part where “if anybody objects to this union, they should speak now or forever hold their peace.”
 The pause made a good time to inhale before the officiant recited his next passage.
-He opened her mouth and as expected, a “baaa!” came from behind the bride.
+He opened his mouth and as expected, a “baaa!” came from behind the bride.

 I’d seen this piss-yellow bearded billy goat wandering around the park since we’d gotten here.
 It approached the wedding party, stopping to graze and stare with its green hourglass eyes.
 Until it chose the right moment to voice its objection while I stared the Lokibeast down.

 Then it charged Jenny, catching the back of her legs.
 Renga leapt to catch her and held her before she hit the ground.
 The goat backed up and rushed the pastor, but the man took off running.
 I assumed goat herding wasn’t part of his service.
 People screamed, the animal bleated.
 I stood my post.
 The anxiety meds stunted my fight-or-flight response, but I should want to do something.

 The horned beast trotted around, feinting toward guests in the front row as guests scattered.
 I lost track of the bridesmaid in all this and she wore a color of taffeta that stuck out like a peach on a sore thumb.
 The cloven wonder settled on a new target.
 Renga’s little cousin.
 Still, my staff remained rooted to the ground and my grip anchored me.
 The goat lowered its head, curved horns curled over, and it charged.